How Do I Say No To a Therapist After a Consultation?

 Take care, [Your Name]

-Trust That the Right Therapist Will Be Okay With It
+Trust That a Good Therapist Will Be Okay With It

 You deserve to work with someone who feels aligned — someone who makes you feel seen, safe, and supported.

 And a good therapist won’t take your “no” personally.
-They’ll respect your choice, and ideally, they’ll wish you well — maybe even offer referrals or resources.
+They’ll respect your choice, and ideally, they’ll wish you well offering referrals or resources.

 Final Thoughts